-The MINIMUM (%), MAXIMUM (%), and the IGNITION (%) settings can be adjusted from the calibration screen.
-The values can be changed while running ONLY IN MINIMUM FIRE (any, but only one, of the T inputs closed).
+The MIN VFD setting, the MAX VFD setting, and the Ignition setting can be adjusted in the calibration displays.
+The values can be changed while running ONLY IN MINIMUM FIRE (any, but only one of the T inputs closed).
 Prior to ignition, the values may be changed, but the blower will not operate.